 Children are as complex as they are amazing, and as a parent, you get to witness them pass through each and every stage of development - one reason why it’s so rewarding.
 One of the most important stages of growing up is potty training, and some kids find it harder than others, but the good news is that help is at hand in the form of an online parenting course.

-When you’re starting out on the potty-training journey, it can be really helpful to provide parental guidance through stories.
-There are many books at your local library that talk about the topic and the great thing about them is that they use language that young children understand.
-Then, when it comes around in real life, they’ll not see it as something completely new.
+When starting out on the potty-training journey, providing parental guidance through stories can be really helpful.
+Many books at your local library talk about the topic, and the great thing about them is that they use language that young children understand.
+Then, they’ll not see it as something completely new when it comes around in real life.

 Another important element to include in your potty parenting plan is fun, as it makes everything less daunting for your toddler.
 Perhaps use stuffed toys and encourage them to pretend and teach their dolls how to use the potty themselves and always, but always try to use a positive and fun tone of voice that makes them feel like there’s no pressure involved.

-What can also help with potty training is allowing them to run about naked, where it’s appropriate, of course.
+What can also help with potty training is allowing them to run about naked, where it’s appropriate.
 During warmer weather, it can be good to let them run free in the backyard where accidents won’t matter so much and then with a travel potty outside, they can learn how to do things in their own good time.

 Our last tip uses a little child psychology, and it’s for use once they’ve had a bit of success.
 After they’ve started to follow what you’ve taught them and they start to use the potty without asking, it’s time to start taking a more ‘hands-off’ role.
 Also, if an accident does happen, try not to make a big fuss about it, as it might make them more nervous about it happening again.

 Potty training, like so many parts of raising children, calls for patience, understanding and lots and lots of positivity.
-And as we mentioned earlier, you don’t have to tackle all these things unprepared, as there are parenting course options available like our Caring For Babies, Toddlers & Children Certificate that can give you the knowledge you need to make this so much easier for you and for them.
+And as we mentioned earlier, you don’t have to tackle all these things unprepared, as parenting course options are available, like our Caring For Babies, Toddlers & Children Course that can give you the knowledge you need to make this so much easier for you and for them.